ngajic/ngajic.github.io/README.md

 I am using **Highcharts**' .js files to present charts.
 Code and many examples for it are available at their GitHub account: [*Highcharts.*](https://github.com/highcharts/highcharts)

-*Many charts are present now, from score files dating way back in the beginning of Nv2.0 highscoring.
-Score files were gathered from different sides thanks to Eddy's *N2High3.0*
+Score files were gathered from different sides thanks to Eddy's *N2High3.0* and organized per year of creation. [*GitZip*](https://kinolien.github.io/gitzip) is authorized to work with this repo, so score files can be easily downloaded as zip bundles.

+I was influenced by similar work of Hendor and zapkt.